Kw Kaizen Weaver

 From scattered fragments

 Drop fragments from anywhere.
-Weaver splits them into scene-sized pieces, proposes scene and character tags for each, and grows a dictionary of your manuscript's editorial memory as you confirm.
-When a scene has variants, weave it paragraph by paragraph.
+Weaver splits them into scene-sized pieces and gathers them into one constellation.
+You place each piece, build a dictionary of your manuscript's editorial memory, and weave each scene paragraph by paragraph.

 Fragments arrive from anywhere.